 Below, you’ll find some of the most popular blogging solutions in the world and how they compare to each other.

 Among the best blog sites, the self-hosted version of WordPress is, by far the most popular blogging platform in the world.
-WordPress powers over 30 percent of the Internet.
+WordPress powers over 90 percent of all the blogs on the Internet.
 It’s often confused with its close cousin WordPress.com.
 We will cover the latter as well.
 You can learn more about the differences between the two platforms in this article.

 - Very flexible – WordPress gives you full control over every aspect of your site